 Author of Kicking Off and The Perfect Shot, Eve Ainsworth, shares her passion for writing about the history of women's football, as well as her top writing tips.
-You can also watch Eve in conversation with Dan Freeman as part of our First Minister's Reading Challenge Celebration Festival.

 The Dick, Kerr Ladies football team

 It’s always particularly special to write something you care about.
 So, to be given the opportunity to tell the story of the Dick, Kerr Ladies football team was a dream come true for me.
 These women represented some of my main passions – football, working class values, strong females coming together, and the value of friendship.